ZeroDoctor/zdcc/README.md

 # ZD CC

-copy below into computer/turtle in minecraft, run the file and it should download the other files
+copy below into computer/turtle in minecraft, run the file then run `update` and it should download the other files

 ```lua